 These plants usually thrive in sunny, exposed spaces, creeping up shrubbery and trees or in grassy plains.
 Soil is usually acidic and poor in nutrients, being composed of sand, volcanic material and peat.(Check out our acidic media including Kanuma, Lava and Akadama)

-Their traps are great at luring, catching and digesting a large number of insects.
-Though the traps are passive (no moving parts), they actually catch more insects than any other carnivorous plant.
-Their larger than average trap sizes become an inescapable pitfall for many insects including: stink bugs, yellow jackets and wasps.
-They look and function much like those of the American Pitcher Plants, Sarracenia, but their carnivorous traps form on tendrils coming from the mid vein of each leaf.
-In their natural habitat, the pitchers are 20-30% filled with digestive fluids, secreted from the plant, and diluted by rain water.
+Their traps are great at luring, catching and digesting insects.
+They catch more than any other carnivorous plant, including stink bugs, yellow jackets and wasps.
+Pitcher Plants, Sarracenia, look and work similarly, but traps form on mid-vein tendrils.
+In the wild, pitchers hold 20-30% digestive fluids, secreted by the plant and diluted by rain.

 Nepenthes are typically propagated from cuttings, and seed, but it can take a while to get a good size plant, even years.
 Tissue culture is another common propagation technique, especially of interesting clones.
 Nepenthes should be repotted with fresh soil mixevery few years.